-- (A) Will not make any phone calls to an inmate's family members - (B) Will ensure that the inmate's faith and practice are observed. - (C) May provide pastoral care with inmate's family if requested. - (D) No hospital clergy will be allowed to accompany the family members in the inmate's room unless it is approved by the facility head or officer-incharge. - (e) Inmate Transportation and Religious Items
+- (A) Will not make any phone calls to an offender's family members - (B) Will ensure that the offender's faith and practice are observed. - (C) May provide pastoral care with offender's family if requested. - (D) No hospital clergy will be allowed to accompany the family members in the offender's room unless it is approved by the facility head or officer-incharge.

+(e) Inmate Transportation and Religious Items

-When being transported by Prisons vehicle, inmates must pack all their personal religious property in their property bag.
+When being transported by Prisons vehicle, offenders must pack all their personal religious property in their property bag.